This is the multi-page printable view of this section. Click here to print.

 Private DNS

-To manage Private domain names for use only in designated network environments without exposure to the Internet, you must first create a Private DNS.
-Private DNS names are commonly used in all regions within an Account.
-They can be created for the first time in any region within the Account, and thereafter can be activated with the same Private DNS name in other regions from the Private DNS list.
+To manage private domain names for use only within a designated network environment without exposing them to the internet, you must first create a Private DNS.
+The Private DNS name is used uniformly across all regions within the account.
+It can be initially created in any region of the account, and later it can be activated in other regions using the same Private DNS name from the Private DNS list.
 You can select the VPC to connect to Private DNS for each region.
-By using a common Private DNS name, you can share and manage Private Hosted Zone information across all regions.
+By using a common Private DNS name, you can share and manage the Private Hosted Zone information across all regions.

 Hosted Zone

-Private Hosted Zone allows you to create and manage domain names that can only be used in designated network environments targeting VPCs connected to Private DNS.
-Public Hosted Zone allows you to manage Public Domain Names created through Samsung Cloud Platform.
-Through Hosted Zone, you can register and modify records according to your purpose.
+Private Hosted Zone allows you to create and manage domain names that can be used only in the network environment designated for VPCs connected to Private DNS.
+A Public Hosted Zone can manage the public domain name created through the Samsung Cloud Platform.
+Through a Hosted Zone, you can create and edit records that match your intended use.

 Public Domain Name

-You can apply for a Public Domain Name in conjunction with Whois, a Public Domain Name management company.
-Public Domain Name can be purchased in one-year units, and you can set or change whether to automatically renew (in one-year units) up to 7 days before the purchase period ends.
+You can apply for a Public Domain Name in partnership with Whois, the public domain name management provider.
+Public Domain Name can be purchased in one-year increments, and you can set or change the automatic renewal (in one-year increments) up to 7 days before the expiration date.

 Constraints